HanadaLee/ngx_http_upstream_log_module/README.md

 ### upstream_log
 * Syntax:	upstream_log path [format [buffer=size] [gzip[=level]] [flush=time] [if=condition]]; upstream_log off;
-* Default:	upstream_log logs/upstream.log combined;
+* Default:	-;
 * Context:	http, server, location, if in location, limit_except

 Sets the path, format, and configuration for a buffered log write.
 Several logs can be specified on the same configuration level.
 Logging to syslog can be configured by specifying the “syslog:” prefix in the first parameter.
 The special value off cancels all upstream_log directives on the current level.
-If the format is not specified then the predefined “combined” format is used.
+Unlike the access_log directive, this directive does not accept the predefined "combined" format.
+You must first define the log format using the log_format directive and then reference it using this directive.

 If either the buffer or gzip parameter is used, writes to log will be buffered.